Welcome from the Head Teacher

 Parents were full of praise for the school, citing the approachability of leaders and the willingness of all staff to ‘bend over backwards’ to help and support pupils.
 I would like to thank all those parents who took the time to take part in the inspection survey and for your passionate support of our school.

-Investing in Children, Young Carers’ Charter, working with the eXtreme Group (Investing in Children) to improve accessibility, Sainsbury’s Gold Mark for PE as well as achieving the Physical Education and Sport Quality Mark with Distinction are but a few of our achievements on our journey from 2015 – 2018.
+Investing in Children, Young Carers’ Charter, Sainsbury’s Gold Mark for PE, as well as achieving the Physical Education and Sport Quality Mark with Distinction are but a few of our achievements on our journey over the past 3 years.

-We have outstanding School Councillors and Buddies and a strong staff team who have steered our children through life without levels into a new and exciting National Curriculum.
+We have outstanding School Councillors, Buddies, Green Leaders and a strong staff team who have steered our children through life without levels into a new and exciting National Curriculum.

 Our Early Years facilities offer high quality provision in a respectful and caring environment.
 We recognise and celebrate that all children are individuals and as such develop at different rates, have different interests and come from varied cultural backgrounds.
 We strive to ensure our provision reflects and supports all children, both indoors and outdoors.

 We have always had a good relationship with the two local childminders and together recently looked at the facilities in and around Tow Law.
 We all recognised that these are limited, especially when you look at SAFE areas for our very youngest residents to play.
-Therefore, during the school holidays, we are now opening the school to allow the childminders to bring their children to TLMPS to access our facilities.
+Therefore, during the school holidays, we are have offered to open the school to allow the childminders to bring their children to TLMPS to access our facilities.